jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 - [x] Should remove a contact from the address book
 - [x] Should not remove a contact that does not exist
+- [ ] Should remove a contact by email address or phone number
 - [ ] Should return a message after the operation

 ---